Thistle F.C.: Revived club

-Although they had struggled in the Alliance competition (finishing bottom of 12 teams in 1891–92 and fifth of 10 the following year), Thistle's Campbell, Mackie, and Gemmell were selected for the prestigious Glasgow v Sheffield match in 1892.
-Thistle were one of the clubs invited to form the new Division Two of the Scottish League for the 1893–94 season.
-They failed to make an impact, suffering some heavy defeats, including a 13–1 reverse at fellow new entrants Partick Thistle on 10 March 1894, the largest defeat in the Scottish League up to that point; it has only been exceeded by Dundee Wanderers' 15–1 loss to Airdrieonians the following season.
+Thistle duly failed to make an impact in league competition, suffering some heavy defeats, including a 13–1 reverse at fellow new entrants Partick Thistle on 10 March 1894, the largest defeat in the Scottish League up to that point; it has only been exceeded by Dundee Wanderers' 15–1 loss to Airdrieonians the following season.
 Thistle had beaten their Partick namesakes 6–2 in the Alliance League in October 1892, but by the time they first met in the SFL, Braehead Park was said to have been in a state of disrepair and its team was struggling financially, although in that match the score was only Thistle 3–4 Partick Thistle.

 Finishing bottom of the league, the club folded before the re-election meeting, despite takings of £118 at a benefit match between Sunderland and a Scottish Football League XI.
-Their final fixture was a friendly against Clyde.
+Its final fixture was a friendly against Clyde.

 A group of Thistle supporters almost immediately formed a new club, Strathclyde F.C., named after the street where Beechwood Park stood.
 They entered the Junior setup, initially playing back in Dalmarnock at New Beechwood Park and eventually settling at New Springfield Park (towards Parkhead and close to Celtic Park); they won the Scottish Junior Cup three times before eventually folding in the 1960s.

 Colours

-The club played in blue and white hooped shirts (at the time, described as stripes), and white shorts until 1886, with blue shorts thereafter.
+The club played in 1" blue and white hooped shirts (at the time, described as stripes), and hose, and white shorts until 1886, with blue (serge) shorts thereafter.